Nuitka/Nuitka-website/site/pages/website-manual.rst

 #. **Communicate About Your Pull Request**

-   Once your pull request is submitted, you'll receive a URL for tracking its progress.
-If any changes are requested during the review process, you'll be notified and can simply make the necessary updates directly within the project.
+   Once your pull request is submitted, you'll receive a URL to track its progress.
+If we request changes during the review process, GitHub notifies you, and you can make the necessary updates directly within the project.
 After making the changes, you'll either update the pull request or be informed when it's merged.

 Manual Way
 ==========

-This is used to build the Nuitka website.
+This section described how to build the **Nuitka** website manually.
 Enhancements of all kinds are welcome.
 You will need Python 3.10 and ``pipenv`` to build it.

 .. code:: bash